 The Phase 2 Master Plan incorporates specific design changes in response to concerns heard during Phase 1, while keeping the overall vision for the project strong.
 The most significant design changes are:

-- Eliminating direct access onto Dows Road
+- Eliminating direct access from the development onto Dows Road

-- Reduce number of apartment units
+- Reducing the number of apartment units

 Phase 1 is shown in the map on the left and Phase 2 is shown in the map on the right.